 Still, he said, American had room for improvement, particularly in terms of operating margin.
 AMR reported quarterly operating margin of 4.1 percent.
 Neidl said he expects 9 percent at Delta Air Lines and 7.4 percent at US Airways.

 Business agreements with British Airways and Iberia in the Atlantic region and Japan Airlines in the Pacific brought American more higher-paying business customers in the quarter.

 "We have really been able to leverage these agreements to increase our yields by taking advantage of the distribution and selling and marketing power of our partners on the other side of the ocean," said Virasb Vahidi, chief commercial officer of American Airlines.

 AMR's third-quarter net loss widened to $238 million, or 71 cents a share, from $162 million, or 48 cents a share, a year earlier.
 The latest results included $348 million in costs tied to worker severance and the Chapter 11 reorganization.

 Excluding one-time items, AMR posted a profit of 33 cents a share, topping analysts' average forecast by 5 cents, according to Thomson Reuters I/B/E/S.

 Revenue rose 0.8 percent to $6.43 billion.
 Operating expenses were up 0.6 percent, but fuel costs fell 3.3 percent.

-American Airlines, which offers more than 3,500 daily flights on average, said it plans to hire more than 1,500 flight attendants over the next year.
+Separately, American said on Wednesday it plans to hire more than 1,500 flight attendants over the next year.
 It cited a big response to a recent voluntary program in which more than 2,250 flight attendants opted to leave the company.

-Shares of AMR were little changed at 37 cents in morning trading, while other major U.S. airlines were mixed.
-Delta was up 7 cents to $10.06, US Airways was down 2 cents to $11.56, and United Continental was up 3 cents to $20.38.
+Shares of AMR were little changed at 37 cents in afternoon trading, while those of other major U.S. airlines were mixed.
+Delta was up 13 cents at $10.12, US Airways was down 7 cents at $11.51, and United Continental was up 19 cents at $20.54.